✓ Updated April 2026

 Airport Taxi (Pre-booked)

 Upon arrival at Bandaranaike International Airport (CMB), pre-booking a taxi is the most convenient way to reach Negombo.
-These are typically metered and reliable, offering a comfortable start to your Sri Lankan adventure.
+These are usually metered and reliable, ensuring a smooth start to your Sri Lankan adventure.

 Tuk-tuks